impress-org/give-receipt-attachments/readme.txt

 * WordPress 4.0 or greater
 * PHP version 5.3 or greater
 * MySQL version 5.0.15 or greater
-* Some payment gateways require fsockopen support (for IPN access)

 = Automatic installation =